 Locks and Security of Personal Property

+Users must keep a lock on their locker while it is assigned to them.
 Users are responsible for providing and using their own locks.
 Lockers are located in public hallways and users are encouraged to maintain appropriate security practices.
 The Department and the University are not responsible for lost or stolen items.

 Alteration or Damage

 Users are responsible for keeping lockers in good condition at all times.
 The exterior appearance of locker units may not be altered in any way.
 Users are responsible for maintaining the interior condition (including general cleanliness) of their locker while it is in use as well as at the end of the assignment period.
 Stickers are not permitted on any surface, interior or exterior, at any time.
 Users will be held responsible for any damage including any costs associated with cleaning or replacing the locker.

 Lockers are provided to support of students’ academic activities only.
 Perishables and controlled substances (e.g., alcohol, marijuana, etc.) are not permitted in department lockers at any time.
 Weapons of any kind are not permitted in department lockers at any time.
 Flammable, volatile, or other hazardous materials (including lab and cleaning supplies) are not permitted in lockers at any time.
 The Department reserves the right to inspect lockers at any time to ensure the safety of all members of the Department and University community.